 – I look at myself; I remember how it was.
 And then I try to be the opposite of how I was treated when working for others.
 Now, I give my staff as much flexibility as I can, some weekends off.
 One of my staff has a four-year-old boy, so I try to be extra flexible with her – always giving her two weekends off per month.

 Why do you think Colour Riot Nails became a hit?

-– I’m a nail artist, so I draw on nail and that was a speciality at the time when I started out.
-So I’d say adding something new to the market and like I mentioned, it’s key to be centrally located.
-I opened the first location in Fitzrovia and was lucky to a couple of months later open another one in Shoreditch.
+– I’m a nail artist, so I draw on nails, and that was a speciality when I started out.
+So, I’d say adding something new to the market helps, and like I mentioned, it’s key to be centrally located.
+I opened the first location in Fitzrovia and was lucky to open another one in Shoreditch a couple of months later.

 Nice!
 Any other secrets?

 – I think we’ve managed to create a relaxed atmosphere; trying to keep it personal.
 On Fridays we do some prosecco and cupcakes, that has proven to be very popular.